Get notified of page updates

 Treatment for people who have:

-• had their breast cancer come back during or within 6 months of completing treatment for their early-stage breast cancer
+• had their breast cancer come back during or within 6 months of completing treatment for their breast cancer

 Enhertu (fam-trastuzumab-deruxtecan-nxki)